vivshaw/vivshaw.github.io/_posts/blog/2017-02-03-robot-brain-scala.md

 ## Grab and clean our data

 I'm working with the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) of handwritten numerals.
 Personally, I chose to grab [the Kaggle dataset](https://www.kaggle.com/c/digit-recognizer) which is in a convenient .csv format already.
 But, we still need to process this into a format our network can handle.
-The csv is 785 columns, with the first being a 0..9 digit label, and the remaining 784 each corresponding to one pixel of a MNIST image.
+The csv is 785 columns, with the first being an integer label [0..9], and the remaining 784 each corresponding to the [0..255] darkness value of one pixel of a MNIST image.
 We'd like it to instead be a list of matrices that we can stuff into our neural network.
 We'll want to get the images [feature scaled](https://en.wikipedia.org/wiki/Feature_scaling), and the label [one-hot encoded](https://en.wikipedia.org/wiki/One-hot).
 (I learned the hard way that forgetting either of these steps will lead you to nothing but tears and regret.)

-First things first, some helper functions to convert the csv's data type into Breeze matrices, and a case class that applies them:
+First things first, some helper functions to convert the csv's data type into Breeze matrices, and a handy case class that applies them:

 ```scala
 import breeze.linalg._